 Urge vs Stress Incontinence: The Two Most Common Types

-Many women searching for help with urge incontinence vs stress incontinence in Wellington are surprised to learn the treatments are completely different.
+Many people searching for help with urge incontinence vs stress incontinence are surprised to learn the treatments are completely different.

 1️⃣ Stress Incontinence